 I’m mostly over these discomforts, thankfully, and that’s one reason why I enjoyed Double World.
 The story is obviously inspired by Western and Japanese RPGs, but that aside, the action is intense, the cast superb, and the imaginative backdrops a joy to look at.
 By the way, the movie is based on a Chinese MMORPG of the same name.

 The individual characters are additionally well-familiar to the gamer and Anime fan in me.
-The cheery and kind-hearted hero, the jaded older warrior, the snarky but loyal female companion, etc. On these, the whole package would probably feel a shade too derivative to non-Chinese viewers.
+The cheery and kind-hearted hero, the jaded older warrior, the snarky but loyal female companion, etc. As a whole, the package would likely feel a shade too derivative to non-Chinese viewers.
 There is a certain copycat element.
 The first tournament segment was too Hunger Games eager as well, if you know what I mean.

 It’s not necessarily a bad thing, though.
 With reference to what I was saying above, I think productions like Double World further opens up a Chinese storytelling genre that has been sidelined for too long.
 Just why are there so few notable Chinese fictional worlds that are separate from Wuxia, Xianxia, and historical dynastic intrigues?

 I think it’s a great idea to have more Chinese periodic stories set in imaginary worlds, put it that way.

 Incidentally, the ending suggests there might be a sequel.
-I’d certainly be watching that, if there’s one.
+I’d certainly be watching, if there’s one.

 Check out my other snappy movie reviews.